gilbsgilbs/babel-plugin-i18next-extract/CONTRIBUTING.md

 If you've never contributed to a babel plugin before, the [Babel Plugin Handbook]( https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md) is the place to start.
-Unfortuntely, the plugin API is not really well documented at the moment, so you'll probably have to play around, dig into Babel source code and StackOverflow a bit. [ AST Explorer](https://astexplorer.net/) might also be of help.
+Unfortunately, the plugin API is not really well documented at the moment, so you'll probably have to play around, dig into Babel source code and StackOverflow a bit. [ AST Explorer](https://astexplorer.net/) might also be of help.